FullstackAcademy/2202-ftb-et-web-pt/Phase-2/week-4/module-1/lecture.md

 outer()
 ```

-## Syncronous Code
-- Javascript is a syncronous, single threaded programming language.
-That means that each line of code is executed line by line and in order.
-If a function is called in one of those lines, context switches to the called function.
-Then, it is executed line by line, to completion before context is switched back to the original function
-The Call Stack orchestrates this behavior.

 ## Callback Functions - Functions passed into other functions
 Callback functions are merely functions passed into other functions through parameters.
 The contract for this function is that we can pass in any function we wish and whatever function we pass in will be called.